morganbarber/edex-ui/README.md

   <br><br><br>
 </p>

 eDEX-UI is a fullscreen, cross-platform terminal emulator and system monitor that looks and feels like a sci-fi computer interface.
+This fork focuses on maintaing the security of eDEX-UI.

 ---